Raine Island

-Raine Island is a vegetated coral cay 32 ha in total area situated on the outer edges of the Great Barrier Reef off north-eastern Australia.
-It lies approximately 620 km north-northwest of Cairns in Queensland, about 120 km east-north-east of Cape Grenville on the Cape York Peninsula.
+Raine Island is a vegetated coral cay 32 ha in total area situated on the outer edges of the Great Barrier Reef off northeastern Australia.
+It lies approximately 620 km north-northwest of Cairns in Queensland, about 120 km east-northeast of Cape Grenville on the Cape York Peninsula.

 Raine Island is the site of the oldest European structure in tropical Australia, a stone beacon built in 1844, and harbours the world's largest remaining population of green turtles (Chelonia mydas).
 An important environmental icon, the island is totally protected from public access.
 It got its name from Captain Thomas Raine (1793–1860), the English mariner who discovered it.

 Geography

 Raine Island is a vegetated coral cay dominated by low herbaceous annual vegetation (Batianoff et al. 1993).
 The cay is composed of a central core of phosphate rock surrounded by sand and extensive fringing reefs.
 It lies just off the eastern edge of the continental shelf, next to a shipping channel known as the Raine Island Entrance and Pandora entrance.
 The entrance allows shipping to enter the water of the Great Barrier Reef.